LSM 18.2 STIRLING CYCLE AIR ENGINE

 On the possibility that this result was because of the high mechanical loads inherent in the Whitworth motion, 16 was then configured (16.4) with a linkage system that almost matched the Whitworth curved slot but with less friction and lower mechanical loads.
 Unfortunately. it also proved to have worse performance than the same engine with simple crank control.

-This prompted a review of what effective air transfer actually looks like- using many more parameters than just expansion.
+This prompted a review of what effective air transfer actually looks like- using more parameters than just expansion.
 18.2 is the first fruit of this re-evaluation.
 All its parameters are within the range established by high output LSM engines while 40% more air remains in the hot space during expansion than for simple crank control.
 First test is promising: by far the quickest start-up, runs on less heat than any other LSM engine and revs freely.
 Dynamometer testing will show whether it really is better.

-PETER LYNN, ASHBURTON, NEW ZEALAND OCTOBER 2025.
+PETER LYNN, ASHBURTON, NEW ZEALAND, November 2025.